hapax/hapax.github.io/assets/chuzenji.md

 perishable order---things like
-boats and people and economic growth---which come into being for a time, but by the operation of death, corruption and change, go out of it again, the ontological revolving door.
+boats and people and economic growth---which come into being for a time, but by the operation of death, corruption and change, go out of it again, a sort of revolving door of ontology.

 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they effected with them.